 With the sole idea to help you identify those expensive culprits that somehow get masked but keeps on increasing your expenses at an alarming rate, this filter splits your cost at tag-level, against the very services responsible for it.

 Simplifying the concept further, Centilytics chops off your tags into their respective keys and values along with the costs incurred against these.

 While you are generating or editing a report from our console and should you choose to see where your AWS cloud budget is going tag-by-tag, service-by-service, all you gotta do is select the tag keys and/or tag values you wish to see the detailed cost associated with.

 The report generated, then represents each key as a column and the configured values in rows under that column; something like this:

 |17||AWS Key Management Service||0||0||Untagged|

 The above piece of a billing report shows cost distribution and cost percentage for AWS services used, with a separate column of Environment.
-Here, “Environment” is the Key of a resource tag a user has selected from the filter and the rows under it are the values, the user wishes to see the cost against.
+Here, “Environment” is the Key of a resource tag a user has selected from the filter and the rows under it are the values, a user wishes to cost against.
 The resources that are left untagged are displayed with their associated costs, under a default, pre-defined tag value – “Untagged”.

-Thus, when we say Tag-based reports for detailed cloud insights, we not just show you the services’ cost that is tagged but drill down your costs, from services to instance families, instance types, and instance IDs as well.
+Thus, when we say Tag-based reports for detailed cloud insights, we not just show you the services’ cost that is tagged but drills down your costs, from services to instance families, instance types, and instance IDs as well.

 This pretty much defines what this “Cost Allocation By Tags” feature does for you.